heiko-braun/cai/README.md

 ```
 ### Prerequisites

+#### What do I need besides this repo?

+In short, you need twqo or three things to work woth the codebase:

+- an OpenAI API key (requires gpt-3 or gpt-4 models with *support for function calling*)
+- a postgres database (i.e. the free tier at https://aiven.io/postgresql)
+- a qdrant vector DB (i.e. the free tier at https://qdrant.tech)
+- a slack workspace and app for the slack bot

 #### API Keys

 All the tools and the assistant leverage 3rd party services for which you need API keys.